 1/ Melrose to Jedfoot

-At the village of Maxton the trail turns south west along to the A68 where it joins Dere Street roman road all the way to Jedfoot.
+At the village of Maxton the trail turns towards the A68 where it joins Dere Street roman road all the way to Jedfoot.
 This was where I stayed, as I didn’t have time on this trip for the detour into Jedburgh.

 I walked in this area for several years with a walking group, so revisiting familiar places and landmarks along the Tweed and Dere Street kept me cheerful for most of the day.
 However, by early evening my shoulders were aching because of my overloaded daysack, so I made the decision to send my camping things on by courier to my campsite near the end of the route.
 This turned out to be a wise, if pricey, decision.